Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/one_pagers/action_page_signup.md

 What a heap of benefits!

-Now, there are quite a few things to consider during the preparation for your Quest, and quite a few amazing features that we think you'll find very handy.
+Now, there are a few things to consider during the preparation for your Quest, and quite a few amazing features that we think you'll find very handy.

 ### Donation Goals and Rounds ###